 Also of interest is that Atlantic Highlands has more people living here who work in computers and math than 95% of the places in the US.

 Atlantic Highlands is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Atlantic Highlands in 2022 was $82,909, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $331,636 for a family of four.
+The per capita income in Atlantic Highlands in 2022 was $76,516, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $306,064 for a family of four.

 The people who call Atlantic Highlands home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atlantic Highlands residents report their race to be White, followed by Asian.
 Important ancestries of people in Atlantic Highlands include German, Irish, Italian, Polish, and English.